microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 - Jumper wires

 ## Setup - Wiring

+The hardware for this code example consists of two separate parts connected wirelessly using their respective Bluetooth modules.
+The two parts are the Door Module which would serve as the traditional doorbell in this demonstration, and the Desk Module which would serve as the traditional door chime in the demonstration.

 ### Door Module Wiring

 The Door Module includes the Cap Touch Click and one RN4678 Bluetooth Click.
 The Cap Touch Click is used for capturing if someone is at the door when they press the touch button, and the RN4678 Bluetooth Click is used to send the signal to the Desk Module.